chrisagordon/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## 1. OVERVIEW OF THE ANALYSIS
-* At Pewlett-Hackard there is an upcoming wave of retiring individuals among the workforce.
+At Pewlett-Hackard there is an upcoming wave of retiring individuals among the workforce.
 In order to get ahead of this we have been asked by staff to compile lists from a database who is retiring and from what positions in order to a mentorship program in action to train their replacements before they depart from the company.

 ## 2. RESULTS
+*Data shows that there are a large
+*Senior Engineer and Senior Staff are the positions that are going to see the largest amount of retirees *
 ## 3. SUMMARY